 I’m still in awe of this hunt and still can’t believe how it all worked out.

 I have to give my brother most of the credit I just pulled the release.
-Had it not been for him being there the week before we wouldn’t have had the understanding of the area to chase the bulls like we did.
-Just five days earlier I was at the edge of the Bering Sea at our remote camp guiding clients to silver salmon and rainbow trout on a fly rod.
+It not been for him being there early, we wouldn’t have had the understanding of the area that we needed.
+Just five days earlier I was at the edge of the Bering Sea at our remote camp guiding clients to some silver salmon fishing and rainbow trout on a fly rod.
 Now I’m tagged out in Utah smiling from ear to ear!

-Sadly on September 12th the unit went up in flames due to high winds that blew embers from a small “contained” fire that had been burning in wilderness area for weeks.
+Sadly on September 12th the unit went up in flames.
+High winds that blew embers from a small “contained” fire that had been burning in wilderness area for weeks.
 The unit was closed the following day and livestock, wildlife, and homes were lost.
 Over 80% of the unit burned and I am lucky I was able to harvest my bull when I did.
 My Utah bull scored 343 and is weak in his 6th point likely due to the drought during his last weeks of growth.